 88 Queensway, Admiralty; +852 2810 8366

 The Upper House

 Serene minimalism and a cool crowd to match. $$$$

 Hongkonger André Fu nailed his first hotel commission: The Upper House atop the JW Marriott at Pacific Place.
 His understated design, relying on natural materials like limestone and bamboo, still feels sexy and modern over a decade after its debut.
 The 117 studios and suites also have size going for them.
 A minimum of 730 square feet means bathrooms have both rain showers and huge tubs from which we soaked up harbour views.
-On the 49th floor, Café Gray Deluxe serves up more panoramas along with European dishes showcasing what’s seasonal and organic.
-It does a brisk business – from brunch to afternoon tea through to nightcaps – and makes for fun people watching (fashionable Instagrammers; couples marking a milestone; T-shirted execs sealing the deal).
+On the 49th floor, the popular Café Gray Deluxe will be relaunching with a new concept in spring 2021.

 Detail You’ll Love: Complimentary bike rentals and yoga classes on the lawn.

 $ = nightly room rates up to HK$1,000